 Which records to include (filtering criteria)?

-3. At the top of the dashboard, set the date range to January of last year, since you want to study your webinar's impact on that month's MQL generation.
+- At the top of the dashboard, click the Filter dashboard dropdown and set the time frame to January of last year, since you want to study your webinar's impact on that month's MQL generation.

-4. Start by clicking Add Report from any of your dashboards.
-Choose Create custom widget on the following page to get into the report builder.
+- Click Add Report, then click Create custom report on the following page to go to the report builder.

-6. Under Date Property, since we're studying MQL generation, choose Became a Marketing Qualified Lead Date.
+- Under Date Property, select Became a Marketing Qualified Lead Date.

-Before moving on, note that you've now defined the set of contacts that will be included in your report - members of the webinar smart list (via step 8) that became an MQL (step 6) last month (step 3).
+You've now defined the set of contacts that will be included in your report: members of the webinar smart list that became an MQL last month.